 You could also pick a firm that focuses on a certain vertical.
 It’s a good choice if you have a strong interest (and specialist knowledge) in a specific area.
 After all, you’re normally happiest in your job when you’re working on something you care about.

 Presumably you don’t want to be working at the same level for your entire career.
 Progression is important- and that means you need to analyse the opportunities for promotion and career development at your firm.
 How will this firm expand your skill set?
 How competitive are the senior positions?
 Is there a clear path to the level above your current position?
 How fast is the turnover of staff?
-Look for a good balance between the opportunity to learn and the opportunity to progress.
+Look for a good balance between the opportunity to learn and the opportunity to progress, you want to be learning skills that you can take with you if needed.

 The cut and thrust of a major firm can be thrilling for some.
 Others prefer the more relaxed and friendly environment that tends to be more common with small, boutique firms.
 Do you crave structure and a defined way of doing things?
 Or do you resist bureaucracy and pine for the chance to show off your entrepreneurial streak?
 Every firm has its own unique workplace culture.
 Try to get a feel for it before deciding where you would like to work.

 Work to live or live to work?
-Only you can answer that question.
+Only you can answer that question, just make sure your balance is a healthy one.

 Choosing the right consultancy firm to work for may require both a bit of soul searching and some proper, time-consuming analysis.
 However, it’s worth it if you want to make a confident decision for your career, and a relatively small price to pay considering how important your working life is.

 The good news is that we are here to make it easier.
-Every year we place hundreds of candidates in top consultancy roles, right across the globe.
-Whether you are just starting your career or are looking for the next step, we can help you find a role that fits.
+Every year we place hundreds of candidates in top consultancy roles, right across the globe and at every level.
+Whether you are just starting your consultancy career or are looking for the next step, we can help you find a role that fits.
 Contact us for more advice, send over your CV, or browse current opportunities.

 If you're looking for advice on how to source and recruit the right management consultancy candidates, then our years of experience and expertise can help.
 Visit our recruitment advice information hub today.Read More